HackYourFuture/databases/Week3/README.md

 | 456 |	San |	Zhang       |	(555) 403-1659 Ext.
 53; 182-929-2929 |
 | 789 |	John |	Doe         |	555-808-9633 |

-This table violates the Rule 1 because the column for telephone numbers for some rows has multiple values.
-The easiest way to fix this is to have two separate columns one for a landline and one for mobile phone.
+This table violates rule 1 because the column for telephone numbers has multiple values.
+The easiest way to fix this is to have two separate phone columns: one for a landline and one for mobile.

 #### 2nd normal form (2NF)
 There is only one rule for second normal form: no non-prime attribute should be functionally dependent on any proper subset of a candidate key.

-Can you believe we had to memorize this definition in university?
+Can you believe that your teacher had to memorize this definition by heart?
 What a waste of brain capacity.
-Here we will not do that.
+In Hack Your Future we will not ask you to memorize things.
 Instead let us try and understand what this really means by looking at an example:

 | Manufacturer |	Model	| Manufacturer country |
 |-------------|-------------|---------|